-Wondering What is a Sitemap?
 A sitemap is a list of contents of a website which can be accessed by users as well as bots or crawlers.
 It can be a document where you display your website’s structure and links between different web pages of your website.
 We know how Google gets its data, Google bots crawl around the web in search of new links and bots travel through the web using links.

-When a bot gets a link to your site it crawls the entire site through links from one page to another and then another and then another and so on, like this bots crawls a website completely by using various internal and external links to a site.
+When a bot gets a link to your site it crawls the entire site through links from one page to another and then another and then another and so on, like this bot crawls a website completely by using various internal and external links to a site.

-This is a major reason why sitemap becomes important to implement.
+This is a major reason why sitemap in SEO becomes important to implement.
 As it helps not only a user in exploring and navigating through your site but it also helps the crawlers to fetch correct link structure of your site which helps you to get your pages found easily.

-Sitemaps become more important for a highly dynamic website has a huge number of pages added and deleted on daily basis and the requirement of getting them found by google increases.
-Earlier sitemaps were made in HTML but today they have evolved into XML (Extensible Markup Language) files which target google bots.
+Sitemaps become more important for a highly dynamic website that has a huge number of pages added and deleted on a daily basis and the requirement of getting them found by google increases.
+Earlier sitemaps were made in HTML but today they have evolved into XML (Extensible Markup Language) files that target google bots.
 It is advisable to use XML sitemaps as there is no scope for error due to strict syntax regulations.